Fiserv/exchange/docs/getting-started/reporting.md

 Settlements can be retrieved by UI or API and will show the type of settlement (Credit or Debit), effective date, settlement details, status and reference.
 This is handled using the `/account/settlement-info` endpoint on a MID basis.
-The reference is uniquely assigned when the settlement is generated, and the *effective date* is the date that this settlement will actually be funded to the Merchant Bank account.
+The reference is uniquely assigned when the settlement is generated, and the *effective date* is the date that this settlement will actually be funded to the merchants bank account.

 ## Rejects